suewoon/nyt-api-wrapper/README.md

 ## Install
 #### Authentification
-Get your NYT API key from [here]() and set an environment variable as below.
+Get your NYT API key [here](https://developer.nytimes.com/) and set an environment variable as below.
 ```bash
 # bash_profile or other profile script based on whatever shell you use
 vim ~/.bash_profile